ethz-spylab/realistic-adv-examples/README.md

 #### Binary ImageNet

 The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/binary_imagenet.ckpt), and should be placed in a "checkpoints" folder placed in the working directory from which the `main.py` script is launched.
+The training of the model can be reproduced with [this](/scripts/train_dogs_model.py) script.
 The dataset is generated on the fly from `torchvision`'s ImageNet.

 #### ImageNet NSFW

 The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/clip_autokeras_nsfw_torch.pth), and should be placed in a "checkpoints" folder placed in the working directory from which the `main.py` script is launched.
+The porting of the classifier can be reproduced with [this](/scripts/port_keras_model.py) script.

+> **Note**
+> The porting script requires the installation of `tensorflow` and `autokeras`, which are not included in [`environment.yml`](environment.yml) nor in [`requirements.txt`](requirements.txt) to keep the environment lean.
+Moreover, it requires the download and uncompression of the Keras model inside of the [`checkpoints`](checkpoints) directory.
+Instructions for this can be found here on the [original repository](https://github.com/LAION-AI/CLIP-based-NSFW-Detector/).

 The dataset is generated from `torchvision`'s ImageNet.
 The dataset is also automatically initialized and downloads the files needed to build the dataset.
 The files are downloaded to the `nsfw_imagenet` directory, which is created in the parent folder of where the `ImageNet` dataset is placed.
+The generation of the scores downloaded from GitHub can be reproduced with [this](scripts/compute_nsfw_outputs.py) script.

 > **Note**
 > The downloaded files **do not contain** any NSFW content.
 They are just ther outputs of the CLIP NSFW classifier as a NumPy array and filenames of the corresponding images.
 The content classified as NSFW is already contained in ImageNet itself.